The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Chef Tips for Perfect Keto Trail Mix

 Watch the coconut: Unsweetened coconut flakes burn faster than nuts.
-Add them in the final 60 seconds of toasting, or toss them in untoasted for chewier texture.
+Add them in the final 60 seconds of toasting, or toss them in untoasted for a chewier texture.

 Storage and Serving Suggestions

-Freezer storage: Trail mix freezes well for up to 3 months in a zip-top freezer bag.
-No thawing needed — the texture stays crisp straight from the freezer.
+Freezer Storage: Trail mix freezes well for up to 3 months in a zip-top freezer bag.
+No thawing needed, the texture stays crisp straight from the freezer.

 Frequently Asked Questions